-Following the stress on the agricultural sector by the COVID-19 related lockdown, the central Government has announced medium to long term relief measures as part of an economic package.
-However, the package has fallen short on immediate relief to cultivators and agricultural labourers.
+Following the stress on the agricultural sector by the COVID-19-related lockdown, the central Government has announced medium to long-term relief measures as part of an economic package.
+However, the package has fallen short of immediate relief to cultivators and agricultural labourers.

 The agriculture sector and allied activities involve about 55% of India’s billion-plus population.

-In early May, the Prime Minister announced an economic package for India, after which the finance minister announced details which addressed crop loan requirements of rural banks, minimum support price for crops, funding agricultural infrastructure, income support for farmers as well as long term changes to agricultural laws.
+In early May, the Prime Minister announced an economic package for India, after which the finance minister announced details that addressed crop loan requirements of rural banks, minimum support price for crops, funding agricultural infrastructure, income support for farmers as well as long-term changes to agricultural laws.

-However, farmer groups, non-governmental organisations and experts, say the package does not look into urgent relief and doesn’t address the immediate concerns of those employed in the agricultural sector.
+However, farmer groups, non-governmental organizations, and experts say the package does not look into urgent relief and doesn’t address the immediate concerns of those employed in the agricultural sector.

 Shweta Saini, an expert on agricultural issues with the Indian Council for Research on International Economic Relations (ICRIER), a Delhi-based think tank, explained that the measures taken by the government and the package announced are going to have an impact in medium and long-term in coming years but fail to address immediate concerns of the farmers.

 Agricultural expert Ramandeep Singh Mann said the government’s stimulus package skirts around the current agricultural crisis.
-“The package is talking about doing away with APMCs and essential commodities act.
+“The package is talking about doing away with APMCs and the Essential Commodities Act.
 But these are actions that will yield results in the future, and going by past experiences, there is no guarantee!
 What about today?
-The basic issues of farmers like the loss suffered due to lockdown, not getting the right price for their produce and lack of good loan facilities continue to be ignored.”
+The basic issues of farmers like the loss suffered due to lockdown, not getting the right price for their produce, and lack of good loan facilities continue to be ignored.”

 Measures announced

-On May 12, India’s Prime Minister Narendra Modi announced a special economic package, which, when considered along with earlier announcements by the central government during COVID-19 crisis and decisions taken by the Reserve Bank of India, amounted to Rs.
+On May 12, India’s Prime Minister Narendra Modi announced a special economic package, which, when considered along with earlier announcements by the central government during the COVID-19 crisis and decisions taken by the Reserve Bank of India, amounted to Rs.
 20 lakh crore (Rs 20 trillion).
-The prime minister stressed that the package that is almost equivalent to 10 percent of India’s Gross Domestic Product will provide a much-needed boost towards achieving Atmanirbhar Bharat (self-dependent India).
+The prime minister stressed that the package which is almost equivalent to 10 percent of India’s Gross Domestic Product will provide a much-needed boost toward achieving Atmanirbhar Bharat (self-dependent India).

 Subsequently, India’s finance minister Nirmala Sitharaman provided the details of the package on May 14.
 In it, she announced that India’s National Bank for Agriculture and Rural Development (NABARD) will extend “additional re-finance support of Rs.
 300 billion (Rs.
 30,000 crore) for meeting crop loan requirement of Rural Cooperative Banks and RRBs (Rural Regional Banks)” over and above Rs.
 900 billion (Rs.
 90,000 crore) that will be provided by NABARD to this sector in the normal course.
 This, the government claimed will benefit around 30 million (three crore) farmers, mostly small and marginal, and it will meet their “post-harvest Rabi and current Kharif requirements.”